Many of us can barely afford our day to day lives, so finding a decent yet, economically priced survival knife, is sometimes an unreachable goal.

 The Cold Steel Bushman fits this role perfectly.

-You can get a brand new Bushman for under $30!
 This is a reasonable price especially if you think how great the overall quality of the knife is.
 As a matter of fact, many consider the Cold Steel Bushman as the strongest outdoor/survival knife in the world.

 It is created without joints or seams in between the blades.
 There is also no need for a mechanical fastener for the handles.
 What it has, instead, are integral handles and blades cold-forged expertly in one piece of high carbon steel with just the right amount of thickness.